Jemulpo District

-Jemulpo District is a proposed ward of the city of Incheon, South Korea, Jemulpo-gu is located in a historic center of Incheon.
+Jemulpo District is a district of Incheon, South Korea.
+It was established on July 1, 2026, and consists of parts of the former districts Jung and Dong.

+The district comprises the city's historic center.
 Jemulpo was founded in 1883 on the opening of the Jemulpo Port and contains several historical and cultural heritage monuments, such as Dap-dong Cathedral, Hongyemun Gate, The First Anglican Church, and Jayu Park, Korea's first modern park.

 History

 In modern times Jemulpo became a trading port, eventually growing to become the second-largest port in South Korea.
 In 1968, Incheon was divided to four districts including Dong and Jung Districts.
 In 1989, Yeongjong-Yongyu was transferred to Jung District.
 Yeongjong-Yongyu suffered rapid population growth due to the development of Incheon International Airport but old downtown area of Incheon suffered rapid population decline.
-Therefore many residents Yeongjong-Yongyu demanded that Yeongjong-Yongyu should be a district of Incheon and old downtown area of Jung District, Incheon should be merged with Dong District, Incheon.
+Therefore, many residents Yeongjong-Yongyu demanded that Yeongjong-Yongyu should be a district of Incheon and old downtown area of Jung District, Incheon should be merged with Dong District, Incheon.
 In 2022, Yeongjong-Yongyu's Korean national population exceeded 100 thousands and old downtown area of Jung and Dong Districts.

 On August 31, 2022.
 Yoo Jeong-bok who is a Mayor of Incheon officialized this proposal to a city policy.
 Old downtown area of Jung District and Dong District will be merged into Jemulpo District and Yeongjong-Yongyu will be an independent Yeongjong District.
 Two mayors of effected districts agreed this proposal.

+The district was officially created on July 1, 2026.
+It consists of the former Dong District and part of Jung District.